Analytics & Reporting

 4

-The data shows which channels convert and which ones leak.
-This turns findings into a specific reallocation plan with dollar amounts, expected impact, and a rationale for each shift.
+The previous steps identified which channels convert and which ones waste spend.
+This step turns those findings into a specific budget reallocation plan with dollar amounts, expected impact, and a clear rationale for each shift.
+The plan also includes landing page changes recommended for paid traffic, so it covers both where the budget should go and what needs to change on the page when it gets there.

 Prompt